Ronald Acuña Jr. Player Props: Braves vs. Cardinals

 Ronald Acuña Jr. At The Plate (2022)

-- Among the qualifying hitters last season, he ranked 48th in batting average, while his on-base percentage ranked 31st and he was 77th in slugging.
+- Among qualifying hitters in baseball last season, his batting average ranked 48th, his on-base percentage ranked 31st, and he was 77th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.